My songwriting career began

 in the kitchen at the Coach House, Portishead’s recording studio in Bristol.
 You can hear cups of tea being poured on some of the original tracks.
 An album was grafted, little by little, unexpectedly.
-Slevin scribbled song lyrics on the back of Spanish and French essays and watched the Wild Bunch become Massive Attack, and Portishead and Tricky fight over the bassline of “Glorybox” and “Hell is round the corner”.
-She was a student at Seville university when the record companies came hunting, hungry for their piece of Bristol Sound.
+I scribbled song lyrics on the back of Spanish and French essays and watched the Wild Bunch become Massive Attack, and Portishead and Tricky fight over the bassline of “Glorybox” and “Hell is round the corner”.
+I was a student at Seville university when the record companies came hunting, hungry for their piece of Bristol Sound.

-My Flight, with French artist Distances, was released last year on Décamper, a cd-book initiative where artists, writers and musicians give voice to refugees, from Lampedusa to Calais, and beyond.
+My Flight, with French artist Distances, was released on Décamper, a cd-book initiative where artists, writers and musicians give voice to refugees, from Lampedusa to Calais, and beyond.

 Pearl of the Sea was also a late summer with Sicilian duo, Aura.

 These days I’m working with producers on several projects in Italy, France and the US.
 You can listen here to nineteen, pitch and snowdance, from my project Breaking the Waves with American artist Storm Craver.